-Project Description: The program will address non-use and incorrect use of child safety seats and booster seats.
+Project Description: The program will address the reimplementation of the Territory's Hospitals.
+Nursery Division, and Newborns Discharge Program.
+It will also address non-use and incorrect use of child safety seats and booster seats.
 VIOHS will continue to implement child passenger services in a standardized, comprehensive and systematic way.
 This will include the establishment of child safety fitting stations (5), quality management system for fitting stations, community-based check-ups, certification training and continuing technical education and training.
 VIOHS will use grant funds to purchase child safety seats for the fitting stations.

-5) Project Title: Virgin islands Police Department Seatbelt Enforcement Program
+5) Project Title: Virgin Islands Police Department Seat beb Enforcement Program

-Project Description: The VIPD will enforce the mandatory seat belt law using overtime funded by the 405 grant.
+Project Description: The VIPD will enforce the mandatory seat belt law using overtime, funded by the 405 grant.
 This is to supplement their regular seat belt enforcement activity.
-Enforcement will be done on a year round basis and will include participation in the national "Click it or Ticket" Mobilization
+Enforcement will be done on a year round basis and will include participation in the national "Click It or Ticket" Mobilization.